 Specialties: Single-vineyard estate-grown Cabernet Sauvignon and Petite Sirah.
 Black Label Cabernet Sauvignon, Block 12 Petite Sirah.

 Winemakers: Philippe Melka, winemaking chief; B.R.
 Smith, estate winemaker.

 Annual Production: Unavailable.

 Of Special Note: Winery building is architect Friedensreich Hundertwasser’s only US project.
 Most wines available only in tasting room.

 Nearby Attractions: CIA at Copia (cooking demonstrations, food and wine exhibits); Napa Valley Museum (winemaking displays, art exhibits); Oxbow Public Market (locally produced artisanal products; cheese, beer, wine, and spirits tasting).

-This profile first appeared in The California Directory of Fine Wineries, ninth edition (2019), and is reproduced here, with mid-2020 updates, courtesy of the publisher, Wine House Press.
+This profile first appeared in The California Directory of Fine Wineries, ninth edition (2019), and is reproduced here, with early 2021 updates, courtesy of the publisher, Wine House Press.